vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 > For simplicity sake we mix both server and client side codebase into one file but in more production-ready environment it would be advised to separate them.

 We will export our project into Linux executables so we can later use cloud providers as hosting.
 Save everything and go to **Project --> Export**.
 Once there, add template for `Linux/X11` and click it.
-Tick *runnable*, set export path and for simplicity sake leave all other flags with default values.
+Tick *runnable*, set export path and leave all other flags with default values.

-> Note that ready binaries will work on your local network OOTB, as well just run 1 as server and others as clients.
+> Note that ready binaries will work on your local network OOTB as well, just run 1 as server and others as clients.

 > Now we will deploy it to 2 popular cloud provides and just for fun we will use different ways to achieve it.